Ryan McMahon Preview, Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.67 team ERA ranks 22nd among all MLB pitching staffs.
+- The Diamondbacks have the 22nd-ranked team ERA across all MLB pitching staffs (4.65).

-- Diamondbacks pitchers combine to rank 21st in baseball in home runs allowed (172 total, 1.3 per game).
+- Diamondbacks pitchers combine to give up 172 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

-- The righty last appeared on Wednesday against the Los Angeles Dodgers, when he went five innings, allowing seven earned runs while giving up 12 hits.
+- In his last time out on Thursday, the righty threw four innings against the Los Angeles Dodgers, allowing five earned runs while surrendering eight hits.

+- In 14 games this season, the 24-year-old has a 6.21 ERA and 8.1 strikeouts per nine innings, while allowing a batting average of .280 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.